 Document Layout

-This document is layed out with sections 1 through to 4 as notes on the entry, view setup and navigational elements of the site as well as which portions of text are instructions for the readers of the document and which are to appear within the Site Reference itself.
+This document is layed out with sections 1 through to 4 as notes on the entry, view setup and navigational elements of the site as well as which portions of text are instructions for the readers of the document and which are to appear within the Help Guide itself.

 Sections 1 to 4 are ONLY instructional text for the reader.
-Generally all other text in the remaining sections are to be included within the Site Reference itself except for text appearing in Square or curled brackets.
+Generally all other text in the remaining sections are to be included within the Help Guide itself except for text appearing in Square or curled brackets.

 Square Brackets - Comments to the builders of the Site on where text should appear etc